gjbex/Python-for-programmers/source_code/README.md

    expect or want.
 1. `matrix_rotation.ipynb`: rotate a matrix over 90 degrees.
 1. `ocean_view.ipynb`: compute which buildings have an ocean view.
+1. `cookie_monster.ipynb`: find the slowest eating rate for the cookie monster.